aiven/aiven-docs/docs/products/postgresql/concepts/upgrade-failover.md

 -   Position of recovered replication slots might be up to several seconds older than on the original primary.
-Therefore, when re-connecting to PostgreSQL and reading from replication slots, it\'s recommended to use start positions known to the client until which the data was already received.
+Therefore, when re-connecting to PostgreSQL and reading from replication slots, it's recommended to use start positions known to the client until which the data was already received.
 Otherwise, the client might receive duplicate entries.
 -   In case of failover with a huge lag between the primary node and the